simplefin/bank-access/README.md

 The scripts can expect to be called with the following environment variables:

 - `DATASTORE_URL` is a URL of a key-value store.
 Use this to ask for and save credentials and any state that ought to be maintained between invocations (such as cookies).
 The URL will scoped to a specific user, so you can use generic keys like `"account_id"` rather than `"user55/account_id"`.

-- `SCRIPTS_ROOT` will be the absolute path to `banka/` so that you can make use of any utility scripts inside `banka/util/`.

 ## Good ideas ##